digitalbricklayer/techteapotcom/src/content/posts/the-popularity-contest-widget-has-moved.md

 aliases: [/the-popularity-contest-widget-has-moved/]
 ---

-...to be <a href="http://wordpress.org/extend/plugins/popularity-contest-widget/">hosted with all of its brothers and sisters over at wordpress.org</a>.
+...to be [hosted with all of its brothers and sisters over at wordpress.org](http://wordpress.org/extend/plugins/popularity-contest-widget/).
 The new hosting facility over at Wordpress provides a much better environment for the widget where it can be version controlled properly.